pydicom/pydicom/doc/old/working_with_overlays.rst

   >>> arr.shape
   (484, 484)

+One thing to remember when dealing with *Overlay Data* is that the top left of the overlay doesn't necessarily have to line up with the top left of the related *Pixel Data*.
+The actual offset between them can be determined from (60xx,0050) *Overlay Origin*, where a value of ``[1, 1]`` indicates that the top left pixels are aligned and a value of ``[0, 0]`` indicates that the overlay pixels start 1 row above and 1 row to the left of the image pixels.

 NumPy can be used to modify the pixels, but if the changes are to be saved, they must be bit-packed and written back to the correct element: